KendallDoesCoding/portfolio/SECURITY.md

 ## Reporting a Vulnerability

-Email me at - kendall@kendalldoescoding.gq or fill in this contact form at https://kendalldoescoding.gq/contact
+Email me at - privacy@kendalldoescoding.gq, copying kendall@kendalldoescoding.gq or fill in this contact form at https://kendalldoescoding.gq/contact to report a Security Issue